 Our Story

-Winya Indigenous Commercial Furniture is a majority Indigenous owned and controlled business founded in 2015 by Kamilaroi Woman Debbie Barwick, the CEO of the NSW Indigenous Chamber of Commerce and Chairperson of the First Australians Chamber of Commerce, alongside a team of commercial furniture industry professionals.
-Winya was created with the goal of increasing Indigenous employment and economic inclusion in the Australian furniture industry.
+Winya Indigenous Commercial Furniture is an Indigenous owned and controlled business founded in 2015 by Kamilaroi Woman Debbie Barwick, the CEO of the NSW Indigenous Chamber of Commerce and Chairperson of the First Australians Chamber of Commerce, alongside a team of commercial furniture industry professionals.

 Modern office breakroom with wooden tables and chairs, barstools at a counter, patterned poufs, and potted plants near a kitchen area.